-Fresh ground water in Briscoe County in the area above the escarpment is obtained principally from the Ogallala Formation of Pliocene age.
+Fresh ground water in Parmer County is obtained principally from the Ogallala Formation of Pliocene age.
 Water in the Ogallala Formation is unconfined and is contained in the pore spaces of unconsolidated or partly consolidated sediments.

 The Ogallala Formation principally consists of interfingering bodies of fine to coarse sand, gravel, silt, and clay-material eroded from the Rocky Mountains which was carried southeastward and deposited by streams.
 The earliest sediments, mainly gravel and coarse sand, filled the valleys cut in the pre-Ogallala surface.
 Pebbles and cobbles of quartz, quartzite, and chert are typical of these early sediments.
 After filling the valleys, deposition continued until the entire area that is now the Texas High Plains was covered by sediments from the shifting streams.
 The upper part of the formation contains several hard, caliche-cemented, erosionally resistant beds called the "caprock."
 A wind-blown cover of fine silt, sand, and soil overlies the caprock.